afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### 14. You are in the production oncall support and you get a alert where one of the system CPU is spiking up what measures would you take?
 **Answer.** In the event of a CPU spike alert during on-call support, I would first identify the root cause by checking system logs and monitoring tools.
 Next, I would assess the impact on performance and user experience.
 Depending on the severity, I may scale resources, optimize code, or restart services to mitigate the issue.
 Continuous monitoring and alerting would be implemented to prevent future occurrences, and a post-incident review would be conducted for further optimization and learning.

-#### 15.
-**Answer.** As a team lead, if a team member is struggling with tasks, I would initiate an open and empathetic conversation to understand their challenges.
-Together, we would identify specific areas of difficulty and create a plan to address them.
-I'd provide additional resources or training if needed and offer ongoing support and feedback.
-Collaboration and setting realistic goals would be key, ensuring the team member feels supported in their professional development.

 #### 16. Why would you be a good fit for a senior management position?
 **Answer.** As a candidate for a senior management position, I bring a combination of strong leadership skills, a proven track record in achieving strategic goals, and the ability to foster a collaborative and high-performance work culture.
 My experience includes successfully leading teams through complex projects, implementing effective organizational strategies, and driving innovation.
 I am dedicated to achieving operational excellence, fostering employee development, and contributing to the overall success and growth of the organization.